Workshop Series – Urban Scenes with Michael Chamberlain – Sunday, September 10th – 10:00am-2:30pm – Summer 2017

 Both in the studio and on location, he searches for beauty in the commonplace.
 “I find endless inspiration in simple, everyday objects and scenes.
 Painting has helped me slow down and look more carefully at the world around us”.

-Available for Registration
+Closed for Registration